by Ipshita Kak MD FRCPC

-A villous adenoma is a non-cancerous growth in the colon.
-It develops from the glands in the mucosa on the inside surface of the colon.
+A villous adenoma (VA) is a non-cancerous growth in the colon.
+It develops from the cells that cover the inside surface of the colon.
 These adenomas can develop anywhere along the length of the colon from the cecum to the rectum.
-All villous adenomas are associated with an increased risk for developing a type of colon cancer called adenocarcinoma over time.
+All VAs are associated with an increased risk of developing a type of colon cancer called adenocarcinoma over time.

-The diagnosis of villous adenoma is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
+The diagnosis of VA is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
 The adenoma may be removed in one piece or in multiple pieces.
-The tissue sample is then sent to a pathologist for examination.
+The tissue sample is then sent to a pathologist for examination under the microscope.

 When examined under the microscope, the cells in the adenoma connect together to form long, thin finger-like projections called villi.
 The nuclei (the part of the cell that holds the genetic material) of the cells in the adenoma are also larger and hyperchromatic (darker) compared to the cells normally found on the inside surface of the colon.

 All VAs are made up of cells that show an abnormal pattern of growth called dysplasia.
 Dysplasia in the colon is important because it is considered a precancerous condition that if not treated can turn into a type of colon cancer called adenocarcinoma over time.
 When examining a VA, pathologists divide dysplasia into two categories: low-grade dysplasia and high-grade dysplasia.
 In order to make the diagnosis of VA, a pathologist must see at least low-grade dysplasia.
 High-grade dysplasia is less common, however, it is important because the risk of developing cancer is greater when high-grade dysplasia is seen in a VA.